michel-leonard/C-Quadratic-Sieve/README.md

 | N | Prime factors are removed from **N** and **N** is updated until `N = 1`  |
 | kN | Algorithm computes with **kN** which always remains a constant |

-*There is multiple interesting discussion/analysis on the **Knuth-Schroeppel** multiplier.
-On average I think that the algorithm completes 1.45 times faster with it.*
+*A **Knuth-Schroeppel** multiplier make the algorithm completes up to 2.5 times faster, 1.45 times on average.*

-*The quadratic sieve is able to factor number fewer than 120-bit without using two multipliers.
-This maybe interesting challenge is left to the enthusiastic developers.
-Thanks.*
+*The quadratic sieve could factor number fewer than 120-bit without using two multipliers, this possibly interesting challenge is left to any keen developer.*

 ### qs_parametrize, preparation_part_4